310mc/https-310mc.github.io-tl/source/_posts/sub_story/crimsons_pure_heart.md

 {% endbubble %}

 {% bubble Kuro %}
 Y’see, it’s a li’l hard to talk about this in front of Tetsu.
-He admires my masculinity, so it’ll hit me hard if he calls me a siscon or an overly affectionate big brother.
+He admires my masculinity, so it’ll hit me hard if he thinks I'm an obsessive or even overly affectionate big brother.

 …I think you saw her last time, but I have a li’l sis, y’see.
 She told me that there’s a certain mascot that’s been popular around her school lately.